Next Gen (NASCAR): Mirrors

 Aside from the standard rear and side mirrors, the Next Gen is now also equipped with a rear-facing camera, located just above the driver's rear window.

 Reception

-Despite the safety concerns before the 2022 season, the car has received overwhelmingly good reviews from fans and drivers alike, with certain drivers, such as Brad Keselowski, enjoying the challenge that it brings with it being so hard to handle.
-The entire NASCAR community has praised the car for its durability, as it has shown that it can take big hits without suffering day-ending damage.
-Often times, the team is still able to be competitive after taking hits that would likely have ruined their day in the previous cars.
-Many fans have also praised the improved racing in the Next Gen car, with races being more intense than ever.
-The car has also somewhat leveled the playing field as it was designed to, with several drivers, including Austin Cindric, Chase Briscoe, Ross Chastain, Daniel Suárez, and Tyler Reddick each getting their first career Cup Series wins with the car.
+Despite the safety concerns before and during the 2022 season that are still ongoing, the car has received generally good reviews from fans and drivers alike, with certain drivers, such as Brad Keselowski, enjoying the challenge that it brings with it being so hard to handle.

-However, fans and drivers alike have criticized the car for having several wheel related problems.
-In the first few races of the season, drivers who spun sometimes got stuck because their tires were flat and the tires were so thin that they could not drive to the pits, instead having to be towed back.
-Drivers such as Christopher Bell and Austin Dillon were furious about having their days ruined by needing to be towed back.
-This issue seemed to subside after the first few races of the 2022 season.
-However, wheels falling off cars continues to be a problem.
-This is typically a result of mistakes made on pit road, so NASCAR suspends pit crews for four weeks when wheels fall off.
-With so many instances of this since the inception of the Next Gen, people have speculated that the wheels are falling off so often due to a design flaw rather than mistakes by the pit crew.
+Additional criticism pertaining to the car's performance on short tracks and road courses has also become notable, which has resulted in NASCAR redesigning the car's packages for both tracks in an attempt to resolve such problems.

 Safety concerns

 On July 8, 2021, rumors started to speculate that the Next Gen would be delayed until 2023 or 2024.
 This started when Steve Hmiel confirmed that during crash testing, the dummy in the car was "killed".
 Hmiel stated that the car may have been too stiff and had too few crush zones.
 In response to the allegations, NASCAR said that the rumors had been happening for months.
 In a statement, NASCAR's John Probst said "[We] simulated some of the bigger incidents that we've had with the current Gen-6 car on the Next-Gen car.
 I'd say that we're pretty happy with where we're at.
 I won't get into the specifics of where we're at."
 On July 19, NASCAR announced that distribution of the Next Gen chassis would begin that week.